valeriansaliou/bloom/README.md

 You can find the built binaries in the `./target/release` directory.

+**Notice: Debian & Ubuntu packages are also distributed.
+You may use those instead of building Bloom yourself.
+See below.**

 ### Configuration

 Use the sample [config.cfg](https://github.com/valeriansaliou/bloom/blob/master/config.cfg) configuration file and adjust it to your own environment.